-Effective February 17, 2011, the Company acquired the remaining 50% interest in Footner Forest Products Inc. ("High Level") from Grant Forest Products Inc. for \$20 million, thereby increasing the Company's interest to 100%.
-The transaction resulted in the acquisition of an additional 430 million square feet of production capacity and full management control of the mill.
+The Company entered into an agreement with Grant Forest Products Inc. on December 20, 2010 to acquire the remaining 50% interest in Footner Forest Products Inc. ("High Level") for \$20 million, thereby increasing the Company's interest to 100%.
+The transaction resulted in the acquisition of an additional 430 million square feet of production capacity and full management control of the mill, and was completed on February 17, 2011.
 The excess fair value of the net assets acquired over the cash consideration paid of \$20 million resulted in a bargain purchase gain of \$49,687.
 The existing 50% interest in the assets and liabilities of High Level held prior to this transaction was revalued to their fair values of \$74,160, resulting in a gain of \$22,857.
 The total gain of \$72,544 is recorded in the consolidated statement of operations and comprehensive income.
 Purchase price allocations related to the acquisition may be subject to adjustment pending completion of final valuations.